The Clear Edge

 Build materials for each tier.
 Entry requires the most work since Core already exists, and Premium uses Core assets plus customization.

-Coach extracted 50+ templates from the coaching program, recorded 5 implementation videos (4 hours total), and documented 25 FAQs.
-Total time: 6 hours to create the $997 Entry tier.
+Example: Coach extracted more than 50 templates from the coaching program, recorded 5 implementation videos totaling 4 hours, and documented 25 FAQs.
+Total time was 6 hours to create the $997 Entry tier.

 Core Tier: Already exists.
 No creation needed.